Wolfgang Stock

 Stock on the occasion of the awarding of the Medal of the European Centre of Solidarity by President of Poland, Bronisław Komorowski.

-Wolfgang Stock (born 5 July 1959 in Hanover) is a German author, professor and former journalist and managing partner of Convincet, a business consultancy for corporate communications.
+Wolfgang Stock (born 5 July 1959 in Hanover) is a German author, professor, former journalist and former managing partner of Convincet, a business consultancy for corporate communications.
+He was CEO of a free Christian school in Berlin and, since 2017, leads the German Association of free Christian schools, VEBS.
+Since 2025, he is Secretary General of the European Alliance for Christian Education, EACE.